Silobreaker/MaltegoDocumentation/index.md

 #### Related Documents
 > Any &rarr; Documents returns `silobreaker.Document`

-> Find documents that are related to the seed
+> Find related Documents

 Returns the documents that are the most related to your seed.
 The returned documents contains the URL to the original document on source website as well as Silobreaker URL for further analysis.
 The documents also include a detail view with the title and teaser.

+#### Related Publications

+> Any &rarr; returns `silobreaker.Publication`

+> Find related Publications

+Returns the Publications that are related to the input.
+The Properties of the returned Publications will include its own Item ID in Silobreaker as well as the Item ID of its Parent.

 ## Investigating Relations